 You Don't Have to Track This Yourself

 Knowing the principle is useful.
 Applying it manually every session for every exercise is a lot to manage.
-You have to remember what type each lift is, what the threshold is, and whether last session counted.
+You have to remember what type each exercise is, what the threshold is, and whether last session counted.

 Final Takeaway